Geuthur/EVE-Alert-Opensource/README.md

 - Start/Stop System
 - Monitoring Region in real-time (also possible to stream via Discord for friends)
 - Faction Spawn Detection - Now you can set a Faction Spawn Detection and it will play a sound if a faction is in Site (can also used for other thing like active modules or something)
-- The Socket System allows you to have one server and multiple clients that can connect to it to receive alarms.

-## Upcoming Features

-- Discord Webhook support
+- Webhook System allows to share alarms into Discord Webhook to create a Intel System anonymous.

 ### Download Version<a name="step1"></a>